 Chronic pain is a very common medical issue that affects about three million adults in the United States.
 For disabling chronic pain, see Rick Pescatore, DO, FAAEM, and Joseph Cesarine, MD, at Mullica Hill Advanced Therapies for relief using an array of cutting-edge interventions, including sub-anesthetic ketamine, trigger point injections, nerve blocks, and other tailored innovative regimens.
-Located in Mullica Hill, New Jersey, the pain management specialists offer personalized solutions to chronic pain so you can get your life back.
+Located in Mullica Hill, New Jersey, the ketamine therapy clinic offer personalized solutions to chronic pain so you can get your life back.
 Call or click to schedule a consultation today.

 Acute pain is the result of a specific injury or trauma and typically lasts less than 12 weeks.
 Mild causes of acute pain, such as a muscle strain, might last for a week while other acute injuries, like fractures, may take several weeks or months to heal.